Here is a slide show of all the photos I took, good and or bad, on the initial trip to Pueblo.

 Mission Two, “The Crazy Calf Ranch”

-Now the story goes, even though it hasn’t Larrys at night (6) Compressed small happened yet, that our first calf, T-Bone, was a little off.
+Now the story goes, even though it hasn’t happened yet, that our first calf, T-Bone, was a little off.
 He had issues.
 He would roll on his back like a dog and run face first at full gallop straight into a post.

 Thus the name, “The Crazy Calf Ranch”.